akshatyadav31/ChatRooms/README.md

-Here's a README template based on the provided information:

----

 # Real-Time Chat Application

 This project is a tutorial on building and deploying a real-time chat application using React.js, Node.js, and Socket.io.
 The video tutorial walks you through the steps of creating the chat application from scratch, covering both the front-end and back-end development.